nfriend/google-translate-xlf/README.md

 | c / concurrent  | 4         | false       | How many jobs can be executing at the same time.
 For more information see [https://github.com/SGrondin/bottleneck#docs](https://github.com/SGrondin/bottleneck)   |
 | s / skip        | false     | false       | Skips translating and adds only target tag with boilerplate text `[INFO] Add your translation here`  |

-## Known issues
+## 🤒 Known issues

 - The speed of quering / getting response is depends on network quality.

 - Sometimes translation could end up with tons of errors like  `{"name":"HTTPError","statusCode":429,"statusMessage":"Too Many Requests"}`, in this case better to wait for some time before next iteration.

-In case you are strating to get `{"name":"HTTPError","statusCode":429,"statusMessage":"Too Many Requests"}` you could do the following:
+In case you are starting to get `{"name":"HTTPError","statusCode":429,"statusMessage":"Too Many Requests"}` you could do the following:

-- Wait a bit before Google Translate will release blocking you IP
+- Wait a bit before Google Translate will stop blocking your IP
 - Try to set bigger rate `npx xlf2xlf --in messages.xlf --out messages.hi.xlf --from en --to hi --rate 5000`, where rate is ms between queries.
 For more information on that property see [https://github.com/SGrondin/bottleneck](https://github.com/SGrondin/bottleneck#docs)
 - Try to limit rate and amount of concurrent requests `npx xlf2xlf --in messages.xlf --out messages.hi.xlf --from en --to hi --rate 10000 --concurrent 1`